sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
 * localRepresentation - *Object* *optional*.
 The *[localRepresentation](#localRepresentation)* object defines the representation for the attribute.
-* minOccurs - *Integer* *optional*.
-The (non-negative) minOccurs attribute indicates the minimum number of times this metadata attribute must occur within its parent object.
+* minOccurs - *Non-negative integer* *optional*.
+Indicates the minimum number of times this metadata attribute must occur within its parent object.
 If missing than there is no lower limit on its occurrences.
 The default is 1.
-* maxOccurs - *Integer*/*String* *optional*.
-The maxOccurs attribute (which - when a number - is greater than 0) indicates the maximum number of times this metadata attribute can occur within its parent object.
+* maxOccurs - *Positive integer*/*String* *optional*.
+Indicates the maximum number of times this metadata attribute can occur within its parent object.
 If set to the string "unbounded" than there is no upper limit on its occurrences.
 The default is 1.
 * isPresentational - *Boolean* *optional*.
 The isPresentational attribute indicates whether the metadata attribute should allow for a value.
 A value of true, meaning the metadata attribute is presentational means that the attribute only contains child metadata attributes, and does not contain a value.
 If this attribute is not set to true, and a representation (coded or uncoded) is not defined, then the representation of the metadata attribute will be inherited from the concept from which it takes its identity.
 The default is false.
 * metadataAttributes - *Array* *optional*.
 The *[metadataAttribute](#metadataattribute)* object defines the a child metadata attribute.
-*

 Example:

 	{